skip to main content

 When will Summer Learning Programs operate?

-In-person Summer Learning Programs for elementary school sites will be offered based on the school site calendar and will remain open daily until 5:30 to accommodate the needs of our families.
+In-person Summer Learning Programs for elementary school sites will be offered at regional locations throughout the district.
+Dates will be based on the school site calendar and all programs will remain open daily until 5:30 p.m. to accommodate the needs of our families.

-In-person Summer Learning Programs for middle school students will operate in two sessions.
-Session one will be offered for rising 8th grade students from June 5-June 16, 2023.
-Session two will be offered for incoming 7th grade students from June 27-July 7, 2023.
-An additional “Jump Start” welcome session for incoming students will be held the week before school begins.
+In-person Summer Learning Programs for middle school students will be held at regional sites to provide targeted support for students needing remediation in English Language Arts and mathematics.
+Additional grant-funded opportunities will be hosted at sites with After School Education and Safety (ASES) grants.
+All sites will offer a “Jump Start” welcome session for incoming 7th grade students the week before school begins.
 Please contact your middle school campus for additional information about Jump Start.

-In-person Summer Learning Programs for high school students will be offered June 1-July 18, 2023 with credit-based courses offered in the morning session and enrichment opportunities offered in the afternoons.
+In-person Summer Learning Programs for high school students will be offered June 3, 2024-July 16, 2024 with a focus on credit-based courses.

 Which students may attend Summer Learning Programs?

-Students who will be in grades K-6 in the fall may attend Summer Learning Programs at elementary schools.
-Families of preK and transitional kindergarten students may contact their site for information about possible program offerings.
-Students who will be in grades 7-8 in the fall may attend Summer Learning Programs at the middle school with additional opportunities for incoming 7th grade students to participate in Jump Start prior to the start of the 2023-24 school year.
-Students who will be in grades 9-12 in the fall may attend Summer Learning Programs at the high school.
+Students who will be in grades TK-6 in the fall may attend Summer Learning Programs at regional elementary sites.
+Families of preK students may contact their site for information about possible program offerings.
+Students who will be in grades 7-8 in the fall may be invited to attend targeted support programs at the middle school with additional opportunities for incoming 7th grade students to participate in Jump Start prior to the start of the 2024-25 school year.
+Students who will be in grades 9-12 in the fall who are in need of credit recovery may attend Summer Learning Programs at the high school.

 What will be offered at Elementary Schools?

-Elementary programs will include a camp-like, engaging program for K-2 students with an emphasis on early literacy and developing reading skills.
+Regional elementary programs will include a camp-like, engaging program for TK-2 students with an emphasis on early literacy and developing reading skills.
 Upper elementary students will have camp-like offerings with themed activities such as Visual and Performing Arts (VAPA); Science, Technology, Engineering, Math (STEM); Social Emotional Learning (SEL), and leadership.
-Regional programs with a focus on serving English Learners will have a teaching lab component, in which instructional coaches will team with teachers to support students using best practices to meet the needs of language learners.
-Please check with your student’s school for exact times of program offerings at your school.
+Please watch for additional information from your student’s school for location and times of program offerings available for students from your school.

 What will be offered at Middle Schools?

-Middle school programs will include camp-like, engaging programs with themes such as VAPA, STEM, sports/physical activity, leadership, and social emotional learning.
-There will be additional activities focused on students transitioning from elementary to middle school.
+Regional middle school programs will focus on skill-building and content support for students developing their English language arts and mathematics knowledge.
 Additionally, Jump Start will be offered the week before school begins to provide opportunities for incoming 7th grade students to acclimate to the middle school environment.
 Please check with your student’s school for exact dates and times of program offerings at your school.

 What will be offered at High Schools?

-High school programs will be offered June 1-July 18, 2023 and will include an in-person credit recovery and course acceleration for students in need of credits for graduation.
+High school programs will include in-person credit recovery and course acceleration for students in need of credits for graduation.
 Please contact your student’s counselor for additional information about credit-based courses.
-Additional enrichment program offerings will be held in-person on high school campuses in the afternoon and will include:

-Please check with your student’s school for exact dates and times of program offerings at your school.
+Please check with your student’s school for details of program offerings available for your student.